Mahmoud-A-Noor/Create-Video-Chapters-File/README.md

-# Create-XML-Chapters-File-to-embed-in-downloaded-youtube-video
+# Youtube XML Chapters File Extractor (from youtube description)

+## Requirements

+- Python3
+- MKVToolNix

+## Usage

-### 1. create a text file chapters.txt
+1. Create an empty text file
-### 2. copy youtube chapters from youtube video description, create chapters.txt file and past the copied chapters
-### 3. make sure that the newly created chapters.txt  looks the same as the provided chapters_sample.txt file in the repository
+2. Copy chapters from youtube description and past them into the text file (make sure that no empty lines exists between lines and that all lines have the same format)
-### 3. run the script using command   `python script.py`
+3. Run the script file using this command `python script.py` then open the text file from the dialog
-### 4. use tool like mkvtoolnix to embed the newly created chapters.xml file in the video file
+4. Open MKVToolNix
+    1. Drag and drop the video file
+    2. Navigate to the output tab
+        1. Under **chapter file** option choose the newly created **chapters.xml** file
+    3. Start multiplexing